-Bitcoin mining is coming to dominate the energy sector.
+Bitcoin mining is eating the energy sector.
 As a permissionless energy sink, bitcoin mining allows anyone, anywhere, at any time, to convert electricity into money.
 This phenomenon has profound implications for the energy sector that market participants have only just begun to appreciate:

-- bitcoin mining incentivizes new and more efficient forms of energy generation, which will cause a general decline in the price of energy; - bitcoin mining serves as a perfect dispatchable load, helping to stabilize power grids and allowing greater penetration of intermittent renewables at the grid level; - bitcoin mining sets a price floor for energy by acting as a "buyer of last resort," monetizing stranded, wasted, or otherwise non-rival energy by converting it into money;
+- bitcoin mining incentivizes new and more efficient forms of energy generation, which will cause a general decline in the price of energy; - bitcoin mining serves as a perfect dispatchable load, helping to stabilize power grids and allowing greater penetration of intermittent renewables at the grid level; - bitcoin mining sets a price floor for energy by acting as a "buyer of last resort," monetizing stranded, wasted, or otherwise non-rival energy by converting it into money; - and bitcoin mining can act as a captive customer for new power plants, providing stable, predictable demand for electricity, thereby reducing the cost of capital for such projects.